-An insured father of the child or a man taking the child to be brought up is entitled to the maternity allowance for the period of paternity leave.
+An insured father of the child or a man intending to foster a child is entitled to a maternity allowance for the period of paternity leave.
 It is up to 2 weeks.
-The father must take the leave before the child is 24 months old, and the man taking the child to be brought up - before 24 months have elapsed since the adoption court's decision had become final and before the child turns 7 or 10 - with regard to the child in relation to whom compulsory schooling has been deferred.
+The father must take the leave before the child is 24 months old, and the man fostering a child - before 24 months have elapsed since the adoption court's decision becomes final and before the child turns 7 or 10 - with regard to the child in relation to whom compulsory schooling has been deferred.